govtrack/govtrack.us-web/README.md

     service supervisor restart
     certbot # and follow prompts, but without the HTTP redirect because we already have it

-To scrape and load new data, you'll need the congress project, etc.:
+To scrape and load new data, you'll need to set up the `congress` project.

-* Clone the congress project repo anywhere and set that directory as `CONGRESS_PROJECT_PATH` in GovTrack's `local/settings.env`.
+* Clone the congress project repo anywhere and install it into th website's Python virtual environment (`pip install ../path/to/congress`).
-* Follow its installation steps to create a Python 2 virtualenv for it in its `.env` directory.
+* Make a new working directory that the scripts will be run in.
+Set that directory as `CONGRESS_PROJECT_PATH` in GovTrack's `local/settings.env`.
-* Symlink the `data/congress` _data_ directory as the `data` directory inside the congress project directory.
+* Symlink the `data/congress` _data_ directory as the `data` directory inside the congress project working directory.
-* Clone the [congress-legislators](https://github.com/unitedstates/congress-legislators/) project as a subdirectory and follow its installation steps to create a separate Python 3 virtualenv for its scripts in its `scripts/.env` directory.
+* Clone the [congress-legislators](https://github.com/unitedstates/congress-legislators/) project as a subdirectory of the congress project working directory and follow its installation steps to create a separate Python 3 virtualenv for its scripts in its `scripts/.env` directory.
 * Try launching the scrapers from the GovTrack directory: `./run_scrapers.py people`, `./run_scrapers.py committees`, etc.
 * Copy over our local/skoposlabs_s3cmd.ini file.
 * Enable the crontab.